Frequently asked questions

 If you have chosen homestay accommodation, you should try to organise your travel to arrive on Sunday and depart on Saturday.
 If a Sunday arrival is not possible, you can arrive on Saturday, but we regret that Sunday departures are normally not possible.
 If you are unable to depart on a Saturday, you may have to spend a night in a guest house or consider a Friday departure.

-If you have booked homestay accommodation, your family will meet you at the harbour or airport.
+If you have booked homestay accommodation, the host will meet you at the harbour or airport.
 It is therefore important that you provide us with your arrival details at least four weeks before your start your course.
 Your host will be holding an arrival card with your name and the name of the school so that you easily recognise them.
 If you are staying in a hotel, guest house or residence then you need to find your own transport.
 A taxi to St Aubin or St Helier should cost around £10 – £15.

 Visas are not required for students visiting from Europe.
 Students from other countries may require a visa.
 We recommend that you visit the UK Borders Agency for more details about which countries require visas and the visa application process.